ReeceGoding/Frustration-One-Year-With-R/README.md

     `strsplit("Alice", "l")` to give the same output.
 If you think that they don’t, you’re wrong.
 If you expected the first option to warn you about the `"c"` part not being used, you’re sane, but wrong.
-If you want to see what how the second argument is supposed to work, re-run the earlier code with `c("Alice", "Boblice")` as your first argument.
+If you want to see how the second argument is supposed to work, re-run the earlier code with `c("Alice", "Boblice")` as your first argument.

     ``` r